haydenflinner/cachepath/docs/usage.rst

 the files used in the process to to be available on disk for later debugging instead of just staying in memory until a crash.

-If this seems like a lot, try reading :doc:`Getting Started <readme>` first.
+If this seems like a lot, try reading :doc:`Getting Started <index>` first.

 ::